intentionalDisaster99/XOR/README.md

 It's the same for the OR gate:

 ![Image of the project output when configured to train on an OR gate.
-It looks like a big white square with a black triangle in the top right](assets/pictures/OROutputExample.png) to
+It looks like a big white square with a black triangle in the top right](assets/pictures/OROutputExample.png)

 However, with the XOR gate, it's different:

 ![Image of the project output when configured to train on an XOR gate.
 It looks like a big black square with a white triangle in the top right and bottom left](assets/pictures/XOROutputExample.png)

 The XOR gate needs two lines to correctly define the cavas.
 That means we can't do it with a simple linear approximator, like a perceptron[^3]
-[^3] Another project I made following along with Coding Train.
+[^3]: Another project I made following along with Coding Train.

 ## I WANNA USE IT
 Okay, nice!
 I've hooked ya!